What is a Coil Winder, Taper, or Finisher?

 - Stop machines to remove completed components, using hand tools.

-What Skills Do You Need to Work as a Coil Winder, Taper, or Finisher?
+Skills Needed to be a Coil Winder, Taper, or Finisher

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.